-Chapter 1 Introduction of PX5 Features
+Chapter 1 Introduction of SM5/SM5-A Features

-The PX5 have been especially designed for File server, Workstation and Professional users.
-It can support a wide range of processors, including all Intel CPUs (P54C) and Intel CPUs with MMX (P55C), as well as all AMD-K5/K6 and Cyrix 6x86/6x86L CPUs.
+The SM5/SM5-A have been especially designed for File server, Workstation and Professional users.
+It can support a wide range of processors, including all Intel CPUs (P54C) and Intel CPUs with MMX (P55C), as well as all AMD-K5 and Cyrix 6x86/6x86L CPUs.
 It also takes into account, as much as possible, all future CPUs.

-The PX5 uses SOFT MENUTM technology, which means that all the parameters can be configured without using DIP switches or jumpers.
+This series uses SOFT MENUTM technology, which means that all the parameters can be configured without using DIP switches or jumpers.
 The configuration is entirely achieved through a "Soft Switch" that allows the user to set CPU speed and operating voltage with ease.

-The PX5 uses Intel 430TX series chipsets, and has 256K or 512K Level-2 Pipeline Burst SRAM on board.
+The SM5/SM5-A series uses Intel 430VX series chipsets, and has 256K or 512K Level-2 Pipeline Burst SRAM on board.
+It also provides an extension slot allowing the user to upgrade Pipeline Burst SRAM to 512K.

-Two 168-pin DIMM slots and two 72-pin SIMM slots meet the requirements for all memory configurations required by high level computing.
+Two 168-pin DIMM slots and four 72-pin SIMM slots meet the requirements for all memory configurations required by high level computing.
 The 168-pin DIMM slots support traditional Fast Page and EDO DRAM as a memory standard for next generation 64-bit systems.
 The two 168-pin DIMM slots have been reserved to meet requirements for both present and future upgrades.

-The PX5 also provides two Universal Serial Bus (USB) ports and meets the Concurrent PCI Rev. 2.1 standard.
-It also supports IDE interface for Fast HDD (Mode 0~4) and Ultra DMA/33, as well as IDE Bus Master.
+This series also provides two Universal Serial Bus (USB) ports and meets the Concurrent PCI Rev. 2.1 standard.
+It also supports IDE interface for Fast HDD (Mode 0~4), as well as IDE Bus Master.
 These features also meet present and future interface standards and needs.

-System BIOS features include Plug-and-Play (PnP), Advanced Configuration Power Interface (ACPI), the newest Desktop Management Interface (DMI), as well as PX5's unique CPU operating frequency and voltage setup feature in order to meet modern computing demands.
+System BIOS features include Plug-and-Play (PnP), Advanced Power Management (APM), the newest Desktop Management Interface (DMI), as well as SM5/SM5-A's unique CPU operating frequency and voltage setup feature in order to meet modern computing demands.